math-a3k/django-ai/docs/apps/examples.rst

 ``Y``
     The mixture of itself.

-Once the inference is performed, the model identifies 4 clusters from the 10 initial ones.
+After the inference is performed, the model should identify the 4 real clusters from the 10 initial ones.
+Note that due to the random initialization of the BayesPy VB engine the algorithm may converge to local optimums which are not the global optima.
+You can watch this effect by running the inference several times from the admin's interface.
+A way of solving this is by running the algorithm several times and comparing the results for the "best" (i.e. likelihood, "stability").
+This is out of the scope of this example.

+Also note that his model (Gaussians Mixture) can't "discern" when the clusters are overlapped - like the "central" ones.
+Those users will be highly likely assigned to the wrong ones.

-The next step is assigning the users to their clusters:
+Once you are confident with the results, the next step is assigning the users to their clusters:

 .. code-block:: python